matthew-reilly/Caster/README.md

 --Change player status to inactive

 ##Syncing changes to HILLBUNTU
-To run the application on HILLBUNTU with the most recent changes.
-SSH in and run these commands:
+To run the application on HILLBUNTU with the most recent changes, execute cast.sh script with

-git pull
-node server_https
+/var/www/Caster/cast.sh
+or
+./cast.sh
+from the /var/www/Caster/ folder

 The application should then be accessible at https://www.jerrysrigs.com